phillipwilhelm/woocommerce-subscriptions-gifting/README.md

 ##  Overview
 WooCommerce Subscriptions Gifting is an extension for WooCommerce Subscriptions that allows customers to purchase subscription products for recipients.

-Whether customers are adding products to their cart from the single product page, reviewing their cart or checking out, customers can choose to purchase subscriptions for others by simply entering the recipients email address.
+Whether customers are adding products to their cart from the single product page, reviewing their cart or checking out, customers can choose to purchase subscriptions for others by simply entering the recipient's email address.
 WooCommerce Subscriptions Gifting will manage the rest.

 ## Setup
 ### Installation